 Discover giraffes daily during Zoo hours, Mountain Time, weather permitting.

-- Outdoor Giraffe Cam 1 – The original!
-Shown below.
+- Outdoor Giraffe Cam 1 – The original with a new viewing angle, shown below.

 - Outdoor Giraffe Cam 2 – NEW, opposite, wider yard view than the original, shown below.

-- Giraffe Birth Cam – LIVE-STREAMING NOW Watch for the births in our birthing stall, hosted on YouTube.
+- Giraffe Birth Cam – Watch for the births in our birthing stall, live-streaming on YouTube.

 Giraffe Herd FAQs

 Who are the current moms-to-be and when are they due?

 Muziki is turning 20 on April 3 and Laikipia is 10, and both were born here at CMZoo.
 They are due at the end of April or early May 2018!

 Giraffe gestation is an average of 14.5 months.
 Could be as short as 13 or as long as 15!

 How many giraffe are in our herd?